 Doing that the eco-design process can be more effective with a lower global environmental impact of the considered product/process.

-Moreover, in order to help the designer to convert an abstract direction of intervention to a practical solution, the resource concept and the Laws of Technical Systems Evolution have been applied to created a new set of guidelines spitted up on the all life cycle phases.
+Moreover, in order to help the designer to convert an abstract direction of intervention to a practical solution, the resource concept and the Laws of Technical Systems Evolution have been applied to create a new set of guidelines spitted up on the all life cycle phases.

 The feasibility and the efficacy of the overall approach has been demonstrated by means of the application of the proposed method to an industrial case study concerning a textile home furnishing and bed linen painting dyeing company.
 The study was conducted downstream of a previous study aimed at obtaining environmental certification.
 A comparison between the new and the old production process reveals that the traditional critical points substantially overlap, whereas the introduction of additional assessment factors, such as the IFR factor, can generate new directions.
 IFR incites working on the flows with the largest potential reduction instead of the flows with the highest impact.
 Technical solutions are conceived by applying a list of pragmatic Eco improvement guidelines.
 In particular, an example for eliminating waste of nickel during the painting phase is shown.
 Actually, one of these improvements is currently being tested and could potentially produce a saving of 45 ton of CO2 and 8.9 ton of SO2, contributing significantly both to reduction of eutrophication and global warming, and costs.